-3.2 Parameter Tuning
+3.2 Parameter tuning

-3.2.1 Stormwater Prediction
+3.2.1 Stormwater prediction

-In water resource management, efficient controllers of stormwater tanks prevent flooding of sewage systems, which reduces environmental pollution.
-With accurate predictions of stormwater tank fill levels based on past rainfall, such controlling systems are able to detect state changes as early as possible [24].
-Recently, first work has been proposed using SVMs for predicting fill levels of stormwater tanks, which require special preprocessing for time series, e.g., embedding of integrated rainfall [29, 30].
-Here, we compare SPOT with other optimization techniques: the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) and an extended version of the quasi-Newton search algorithm of Broyden, Fletcher, Goldfarb and Shanno (BFGS) [8].
+In water resource management, efficient controllers of storm-water tanks prevent flooding of sewage systems, which reduces environmental pollution.
+With accurate predictions of stormwater tank fill levels based on past rainfall, such controlling systems are able to detect state changes as early as possible [25].
+Recently, first work has been proposed using SVM for predicting fill levels of stormwater tanks, which require special pre-processing for time series, e.g., embedding of integrated rainfall [30, 31].
+Here, we compare SPOT with other optimization techniques: the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) and L-BFGS-B.